 Alcohol is an anxiolytic, or an anxiety (anxio-) stopper (-lytic).
 And it’s effective.
 While it’s not a healthy coping mechanism, alcohol does soothe anxiety in the short term.
 However, your mind and body ultimately pay the price.
 As Monument’s medical advisor James Besante, MD, shares, “Many times people are self-medicating to treat baseline anxiety with alcohol.
 For some people that’s the best tool they have in their toolbelt.
 I never fault my patients for using alcohol to treat anxiety because anxiety can be debilitating.”

 However, to live your healthiest and fullest life, Dr. Besante recommends finding alternate coping mechanisms.
 When getting sober, you might have to confront the reasons you started drinking.
 Anxiety in early recovery is often baseline anxiety that existed before developing unhealthy drinking habits and getting sober.
 When removing alcohol as our coping mechanism, it’s important to get a new anxiety-management tool in the toolbelt to replace it.
+So in short, while alcohol may temporarily ease anxiety, it can worsen it over time.
+Chronic use alters brain chemistry, leading to dependence and increased anxiety when not drinking.

 While it will be uncomfortable, sitting with those anxious feelings is a big part of growth in your journey.
 And with time and support, they can be managed.